VainlyStrain/Vailyn/README.md

 This is the exploitation phase, where Vailyn will try to leak as much files as possible, or gain a reverse shell using various techniques.

-The depth of lookup in phase 2 (the maximal number of layers traversed back, and the level of subdirectory recursion) is specified by the second value of the `-d` argument.
-In future versions, these properties can be changed independently (using 2 arguments).
+The depth of lookup in phase 2 (the maximal number of layers traversed back) is specified by the second value of the `-d` argument.
+The level of subdirectory permutation is set by the third value of `-d`.

 By specifying `-n`, Vailyn will not only display files on the terminal, but also download and save the files into the loot folder.